MichaelUray/muTimer/README.md

 ```
 The accuracy of the time interval in this example depends on that how often the timerOnOff() function gets called, since the next time measurement starts everytime after a call.

-A better way to create an accurate cycle would be to use the timerCycleOnOff() function since it internally makes sure that the time intervall stays the same.
+A better way to create an accurate cycle would be to use the timerCycle() function since it internally makes sure that the time intervall stays the same.
 ```cpp
 #include <muTimer.h>